 This account appears to be more tempered than the one that Yglesias originally wrote, since the correction at the end the most recent version says the piece was “updated to more accurately reflect the series of events surrounding the coup…” Yet again, Yglesias treats Honduras in a geopolitical and historical vacuum.
 Throughout the height of the manifestation of US cold war policy in Central America, the 1980s, the Honduran military had death squads trained by the CIA and FBI.
 In 1995 the Honduran government launched prosecutions of some military officers, but its “presidential democracy” can hardly be seen in historical isolation from this dark era.

-Aside from that, when purely observed within the context of the 21st century, there is ample evidence that the US government either directly participated in the overthrow of Zelaya through its ambassador and influence over the national media, or was at the very least sluggish, unresponsive, and in the end tacitly approved of the coup.
+Aside from that, there is ample evidence that the US government either directly participated in the overthrow of Zelaya through its ambassador and its influence over the national media, or was at the very least sluggish, unresponsive, and in the end tacitly approved of the coup.
 So how can Yglesias seriously claim that it is a scenario, that, while not exactly congruent, could “likely play out in the United States”?
 Is it that Honduras or some other country’s ambassador or intelligence agencies have power to sway the US government and its voters?

 No, says Yglesias, it’s because of America’s dangerous flirtation with “constitutional hardball,” exemplified by Obama’s “handling of K-12 education policy” and of course, that troubling decision to “protect millions of unauthorized migrants from deportations.”
 This “new frontier” of executive policymaking leads Yglesias to muse that “Obama (or some future president) could have his political opponents murdered on the streets of Washington and then issue pardons to the perpetrators.”
 He continues, “This would be considerably more legal than a Zelaya-style effort to use a plebiscite to circumvent congressional obstruction — just a lot more morally outrageous.
 In either case, however, the practical issue would be not so much what is legal, but what people, including the people with guns, would actually tolerate.”